nachocaru/xaprb.com/content/blog/2006-05-26-how-to-write-full-outer-join-in-mysql.md

   </tr>
 </table>

-That&#8217;s getting closer.
+That's getting closer.
 There is a spurious row, though.
-The Navel row at the bottom of the result set shouldn&#8217;t be there; it has already been matched to the Fuji row earlier, so there&#8217;s no need to include it with all those `NULL`s as though there were no matching row in `apples`.
+The Navel row at the bottom of the result set shouldn't be there; it has already been matched to the Fuji row earlier, so there's no need to include it with all those `NULL`s as though there were no matching row in `apples`.
 Can I eliminate the Navel row without eliminating the Valencia row?

 That turns out to be harder to do.
-I stared at it for a while, thinking I could include a `WHERE` clause that would eliminate spurious rows based on the value of `i`, but after a bit I got a reality check: the row has already been included above, and `WHERE` clauses work a row at a time, so there&#8217;s no way to assert something about one row while applying the `WHERE` clause to another row.
-This simple fact is all I needed to realize there&#8217;s no way to eliminate the Navel row with the given information.
+I stared at it for a while, thinking I could include a `WHERE` clause that would eliminate spurious rows based on the value of `i`, but after a bit I got a reality check: the row has already been included above, and `WHERE` clauses work a row at a time, so there's no way to assert something about one row while applying the `WHERE` clause to another row.
+This simple fact is all I needed to realize there's no way to eliminate the Navel row with the given information.

 What I can do, though, is stack another copy of the `apples` table onto the right-hand side of the results thus far, matching them to the `oranges` values *and confining them to rows with mutex value 1 instead of 0*.
 Now I can write a `WHERE` clause to see if a row in the `i = 1` part of the result set matches a row in the `i = 0` part.
-I&#8217;ll write it without the `WHERE` clause to start:
+I'll write it without the `WHERE` clause to start:

 <pre>select * from mutex
    left outer join apples as a on i = 0